sei-curiosity/week08day02-lifecycle-events/README.md

 5\.
 Working with the lifecycle event
 ------------------------------------

-Next, we make an start working on the lifecycle event and save the data (passed either via props or declared within the lifecycle) to a new state property called `allMemeImgs`.
+Next, we start working on the lifecycle event and save the data (passed either via props or declared within the lifecycle) to a new state property called `allMemeImgs`.
 When we need to load data from an endpoint to use in our component, a good place to make the request is the `componentDidMount()` lifecycle method.
 This waits for my component to mount first before working on the data.

     componentDidMount() {